 The ingredients are pretty simple!
 For homemade limeade, you’ll need:

-1/2 – 2/3 cup lime juice — 1/2 cup will be a milder, sweeter limeade, while 2⁄3 cup will be a tangier drink.
+Lime juice — 1/2 cup will be a milder, sweeter limeade, while 2⁄3 cup will be a tangier drink.
 You can also adjust the amount of lime juice after tasting the finished limeade.

-About 6 cups of cold water — See the section below about making sparkling limeade.
+Cold water — See the section below about making sparkling limeade.

 What Kind of Lime Juice Works Best for Limeade?